tonienstrom/testgithub/README.md

 #toni enstrom
-_a student in aalto university of art and design._
+_a student in aalto university school of art and design._